Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Pablo Reyes At The Plate

-- Reyes is hitting .320 with seven doubles, a home run and seven walks.
+- Reyes is hitting .321 with seven doubles, two home runs and seven walks.

-- In 57.6% of his 33 games this season, Reyes has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Reyes has picked up a hit in 20 of 34 games this year, with multiple hits 12 times.

+- In 34 games played this year, he has gone deep in two of them.

-- Reyes has driven in a run in six games this season (18.2%), including three games with more than one RBI (9.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Reyes has picked up an RBI in seven games this year (20.6%), with more than one RBI in four of those contests (11.8%).

-- In 10 of 33 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 32.4% of his games this year, with two or more runs scored in 8.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.